This post may contain affiliate links. Please see my disclosure policy for details.

 They believed that he had a servant here to wait on him.
 When the servant suddenly died, Francis starved to death.

-People still believe Francis’ ghost haunts these ruins today and many visitors report a sudden feeling of melancholy which disappears moments later.
+People still believe Francis’ ghost haunts these ruins today and many visitors report a sudden feeling of melancholy that disappears moments later.

 There is also another legend that says the ruins are haunted by a knight in armour who rides around on a white horse.